Year of entry 2024

 - Advance your knowledge and skills in critical topics like modern industry practice, digital signal processing and programming.

-- Build industry experience and conduct your own individual project which focuses on a real-world topic of your choice, giving you the chance to make your own contribution to science and develop professional skills in research and critical thinking.
+- Build industry experience by conducting your own individual project which focuses on a real-world topic of your choice, giving you the chance to make your own contribution to science and develop professional skills in research and critical thinking.

 - Access specialist and research-grade facilities including high-quality test and measurement equipment.